alanb1501/balasuar.github.com/source/_posts/2013-02-19-how-to-land-a-job-working-with-me.markdown

 As a developer, I expect your objective to be:

->"I want to prove that I'm one of the greatest developers on the planet, to work with kick ass people, and make major contributions to your organizations success."
+>"I'm one of the greatest developers on the planet, to work with kick ass people, and make major contributions to your organizations success.
+Hire me, and I'll prove it."

 If you tell me otherwise, I will ding you.
 One time a candidate had on her resume that she wanted to find a position that would allow her to learn HTML5.
 I passed.
-I'm sure she has a busy life outside of work, and yes it's way easier to learn technology one the job.
+I'm sure she has a busy life outside of work, and yes it's way easier to learn technology on the job.
 However, if you want to learn HTML5, why don't you just do it?
 Take a course, buy a book, whatever, software development is a field where the start-up costs are pretty much nil.
 I put much more stock in candidates who put in effort outside of their job to learn new technologies, because hopefully they can bring some of that learning to our team.

 #### Protip: Be Achievement Oriented

 Instead of the "What did I do for company XYZZY?" tell me what the results of your work were.

-> Increased the ratings of our iOS app from 2.5 stars to 4.5 stars.
+> Increased the ratings of our iOS app from 2.5 stars, to 3.5 stars.
+In.
+My.
+First.
+Release.
+Eventually I increased the rating from 2.5 to 4.5 stars.

 It took me quite a long while to start thinking of achievements, instead of daily-responsibilities, and even longer to actually get some impressive achievements under my belt.
 Make me aware of how much value you bring to an organization.
-Now, most people still don't do this, so I have to often ask candidates to explain this.
-Also they may opt instead to put that information in the cover letter.
+Now, most people still don't do this, so if you do, you will put yourself ahead of the pack.

 #### Protip: Keep it simple

 I groan every time I see a 3+ page resume.
-Seriously, I don't give a shit what you did 5 years ago, unless it was invent Facebook.
-Seriously, 1 page, 2 if you're bad ass.
+Seriously, I don't give a shit what you did 5 years ago, let alone 10, unless it was invent Facebook.
+Seriously, 1 page.
+2 if you're bad ass

 #### Protip: Mind your history

 If your resume is littered with stints of less than 1 year at various companies, that is a red-flag.
 Perhaps that person hasn't yet found the right company, or perhaps they're just not a good fit anywhere.

+I've never been laid off.
+I've survived through many many rounds of layoffs, and I consider myself only an above average engineer.
 If you've been laid off, hopefully there was a good reason.
-I've never been laid off, been through many many rounds of layoffs, and I consider myself only an above average engineer.

 If there are gaps in your resume, please fill them with meaningful work.
 Start a side project, go back to school, do an on-line cert, whatever.
+Just do something other than sit around.

 #### Contract vs Full Time